Our new center is coming this fall! Floyd Farms at Leataata

 instructors of our curriculum, and manage the day-to-day

-operations of this 2.5-acre facility that will reach over 1,000
+operations of this 2.5-acre facility

 - Community Programs, where we will host family cooking